 Additional activities include quarterly social meetings and lunches with wives at West Sussex Golf Club.
 We also host various events such as leisurely walks, skittles games, quiz competitions, and an annual croquet day.
 Beyond these, we arrange visits to interesting locations and run an active golf section.

-Other attractions of South Downs are:-
+Other attractions of South Downs Probus Club are:-

 • The opportunity to make new and lasting relationships in retirement